AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/ftp-modules.md

   </tr>
   <tr>
    <td role="rowheader">Product</td>
-   <td>Your organization must purchase Adobe Workfront Fusion as well as Adobe Workfront to use functionality described in this article.</td>
+   <td>Your organization must purchase [!DNL Adobe Workfront Fusion] as well as [!DNL Adobe Workfront] to use functionality described in this article.</td>
   </tr>
  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.
+&#42;To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.

 &#42;&#42;For information on Adobe Workfront Fusion licenses, see [Adobe Workfront Fusion licenses](../../workfront-fusion/get-started/license-automation-vs-integration.md)

 ## Prerequisites

-In order to use [Fusion App] with Workfront Fusion, you must have an FTP account.
+In order to use [Fusion App] with [!DNL Workfront Fusion], you must have an FTP account.

 ## Create a connection in an FTP module {#create-a-connection}